 3 Description of the algorithm

-Suppose that at time t∈[t,t') node with number k (1≤k≤N) records I in blockchain Bn.
+Suppose that at time t∈[t,t') node with number k (1≤k≤N) records I into blockchain Bn.

 Select all jk, including jk using the function f.
 Consensus building is carried out on a half-open interval [t,t').